Education

 Contact for information.

-A partnership between Hamilton-Wentworth Catholic District School Board and Good Shepherd that provides young parents the opportunity to complete their high school education, with on-site child care for their children.
+A partnership between Hamilton-Wentworth Catholic District School Board and Good Shepherd that provides young parents the opportunity to complete their high school education, with free on-site child minding for their infants or toddlers.

 Learning, Earning and Parenting Program (LEAP)